 8. Microsoft Corp.
 (MSFT)

 Microsoft is well-known for its professional software and cloud services.
 Microsoft is a household name.
 But many people don’t know that it’s also a major player in the gaming industry.
-In its fiscal fourth quarter, the company shared gaming segment revenue of $3.7 billion, which was up 11% from the previous year.
-Next-generation Xbox gaming consoles and a new installation in the Halo series point toward revenue continuing on an upward trend.
+In its Q2 2022 earnings report, the company announced a 10% increase in Xbox content and services revenue compared to Q2 2021.
+Ongoing product launches and new licensing partnerships point toward revenue continuing on an upward trend.

 9. Alphabet Inc. (GOOG, GOOGL)

-Alphabet is the umbrella company of Google and YouTube.
-Many people may not relate these names to gaming, but YouTube boasted 40 million active gaming channels on its platform in 2020.
+Alphabet is the umbrella company of Google and YouTube, and not only the most profitable gaming company on this list, but the third-most profitable in the world, according to Fortune.
+Many people may not relate these names to gaming, but YouTube boasted 431,000 unique streaming channels on YouTube Gaming Live in the first quarter of 2022, Statista reported.

 10. Sea Ltd. (SE)